andrew/ultimate-awesome/README.md

 - [awesome-straico](https://github.com/ivopereira/awesome-straico) - 🏆 A curated list of awesome Straico resources, tools, articles and more.
 - [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
 - [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
-- [awesome-gemm](https://github.com/jssonx/awesome-gemm) - 📚 A curated list of awesome matrix-matrix multiplication (A * B = C) frameworks, libraries and software.
 - [awesome-cloud-hpc](https://github.com/kjrstory/awesome-cloud-hpc) - A curated list of Cloud HPC.
 - [awesome-research-and-dev-resources](https://github.com/kPatch/awesome-research-and-dev-resources) - Awesome Developer Resources - Courses, Talks, Books, Tutorials, etc.
 - [awesome-data-quality](https://github.com/kwanUm/awesome-data-quality) - Curated list of tools and frameworks assisting in monitoring data quality.